MikeBishop/hubitat-virtual-prestage/README.md

 * [1/7/2023]   Initial release of Virtual Prestaging
 * [4/13/2023]  Assorted improvements to Virtual Prestaging
 * [6/26/2023]  Initial release of Contained Motion
+* [9/14/2024]  Contained Motion: motion sensors that only keep active